LHNCBC/lforms/form_definition.md

     * linkId - (required) An ID identifying the question or section.
       This code needs to be unique across the form.
     * questionCode - (optional) A code for the question or section.
     * questionCodeSystem - (optional) the code system for the question code.
-The default value is "LOINC" when the form's **type** is "LOINC".
     * questionCardinality - This controls whether the there is a button for adding another of this question/section.
 It is a hash with "min" and "max" keys, and by default both of those are "1" (i.e., not repeatable).